 Set the Font Size to 20 pt, Font Color to [Paper], All Caps and Align Center.

-In this example design, we’ve introduced color to give the logo a more vintage look.
-However, a great tip for testing the strength and versatility of a logo design, particularly if it’s been designed in color, is to set it in black.
-If the design looks a little ‘off’ when the color is stripped away, the design probably needs a bit more thought.
+In this example design, we’ve introduced colour to give the logo a more vintage look.
+However, a great tip for testing the strength and versatility of a logo design, particularly if it’s been designed in colour, is to set it in black.
+If the design looks a little ‘off’ when the colour is stripped away, the design probably needs a bit more thought.

 You can also set the logo in white and set it in front of a photographic background to further test how it will work across different types of layouts and designs.
 Will it work equally well standing alone on a print document as it will as part of a webpage design, for example?

 Type logos can be in danger of looking a little bland and boring next to their image-based counterparts.
 We’ve looked at how adjusting the typeface and size of characters and introducing frames can make a logo more interesting and dynamic.
 But how can you ensure your logo design is going to be memorable?

 Many businesses, particularly in the retail sector, create ‘icons’, as well as logos, to represent their brand.
 Icons can work just as well as logos at small sizes, and are usually constructed on a square rather than rectangular layout.
 They often contain less information (no subtitles or other extra information) and, as a result, are often more versatile and memorable than logos.

 A clothing brand, for example, might choose to use a punchy, memorable icon to print on merchandise.
 Small, symbolic designs attract attention even at small scale, and can further attract the eye with colour application and contrast.

 If you’re designing a logo that needs to stand out, and that will look attractive across a diverse range of media, from merchandise to shop windows, consider setting your type within a square or circular layout.
 Aim to strip out any unnecessary extra information and keep the design striking and minimal.